 Fit: I’m 5 feet, 10 inches, 160ish, and a size medium is a good fit for me.
 PAKA has a fit guide to determine your size.

-Cleaning: Paka says hand washing with cold water is best, but if washing in a machine set it at delicate with cold water.
+Cleaning: PAKA says hand washing with cold water is best, but if washing in a machine set it at delicate with cold water.
 Lay the Mountain Crew flat to dry.

 About PAKA:.
 The company sells a wide range of clothing made sustainably and ethically, woven by Peruvian artisans using Peruvian alpaca fur.
 1% of sales supports regenerative agriculture and farming families and another 1% funds the education of young Peruvian women.
-Each woman signs the clothing she makes; my sweater was signed by Leonor P. Read more about Paka’s story here.
+Each woman signs the clothing she makes; my sweater was signed by Leonor P. Read more about PAKA’s story here.

 Mountain Crew Pros